-If you want to keep this breed, consider getting a pair or even a small group so your pets don’t feel isolated.
+Guinea pigs are herd animals, if you want to keep this breed, consider getting a pair or even a small group so your pets don’t feel isolated.

 A lone guinea pig will need a lot of attention and care to prevent them from becoming bored and lonely.

 Exercise and Enrichment for an American Guinea Pig Breed

 These popular pets need exercise each day to ensure they keep fit and well.

 Exercise provides guinea pig breeds with a way to burn off energy, as well as enrichment.